predsci/PROF/mkdocs/docs/example.md

 You can select other states or any of the two previous seasons (2021 and 2022).

-The 'prof_data' data structure should now be available and the data can be plotted to the screen:
+The `prof_data` data structure should now be available and the data can be plotted to the screen:

 ``` r
 > plot_prof_data(prof_data = prof_data)